 The exception here is the Thamel heritage walk as traffic was banned there in 2017/2018.

 From the bottom of Thamel you'll enter Thahiti Chowk, a popular part of the old city filled with market streets, shrines and temples.
 Use the map below to make your way there.
 Or get detailed maps of all the heritage walks in the Kathmandu Valley from my guidebooks which you can print or use offline on your phone of tablet.

 On this page is a summary of the heritage walk.
 Do please find full details on all locations on the following pages:

-Walking directly south of Thamel's Norshing Chowk along Thamel Mark you'll pass many souvenir stalls.
+Walking directly south of Thamel's Narshing Chowk along Thamel Mark you'll pass many souvenir stalls.
 Keep going south until you come to a junction with a road sharply turning the left while straight ahead you'll see Thahiti Stupa.